e2w5/DetectionLabRevamped/Vagrant/lab-guide/5-2-splunk-intro-lab.md

 3. Open **Apps -> Search & Reporting** to access the primary search workspace.
 4. Locate the **Dashboards** tabs and review existing content shipped with the lab.

-*Checkpoint:* Record where to access the Data Summary view and list which indexes appear most active.

 ## Exercise 2 - Validating Data Sources (Splunk 10)
 1. In the **Search** app start a new search window and run `| tstats count where index=* earliest=-15m latest=now by host`.
 Confirm `dc`, `wef`, `win11`, and `logger` report recent events.